 A huge factor in determining whether you can opt for a mainstream lender or if you'll need to use a specialist lender is your past financial behaviour and how this is reflected in your credit rating with the three main credit reference agencies, Experian, Equifax and TransUnion.
 If you have an impaired credit history, perhaps because of late or missed payments on previous loans, CCJs, IVA or bankruptcy, you should still be able to secure a mortgage, but it may end up costing you more and require a larger deposit.

-An important step is checking your credit file with each of the agencies as they may have slightly different information about you and calculate their scores based on their own metrics.
-Check out our guide to the best ways to check your credit score for free, which includes using ClearScore and MSM Credit Monitor to view your Equifax and TransUnion reports, respectively.
+An important step is checking your credit file with each of the agencies as they may have slightly different information about you and calculate your scores based on their own metrics.
+You will find everything you need to know in our article, "The best way to check your credit score for free".

 Consider using a mortgage broker